xrdocs/design/_blogs/2025-10-01-cst-routed-optical-4_0.md

 |400G | 60.1 | 16QAM - OpenZR mode |

 ### QSFP28 100G ZR DWDM transceiver **New for 4.0**
-The new Cisco DP01QS28-E20 and DP01QS28-E25 QSFP28 form factor 100G ZR tuneable
+The new Cisco DP01QS28-E20 and DP01QS28-E25 QSFP28 form factor 100G ZR tunable
 DWDM transceivers extend support of the solution to QSFP28 ports.
 This allows users to utilize digital coherent optics in lower bandwidth devices without QSFP-DD ports, extending potential applications.
-The optics are tuneable across the C-band and support unamplified distances of approximately 80km and amplified distances up to 300km.
+The optics are tunable across the C-band and support unamplified distances of approximately 80km and amplified distances up to 300km.
 The transceiver uses a baud rate of 27.95GBd, QPSK modulation, and industry standard SC-FEC.
 The nominal launch power in all modes